liberkee/mobile-ios-secure-access-ble/Example/Pods/SwiftFormat/README.md

 *Q. What versions of Swift are supported?*

-> A. The framework requires Swift 3, but it can format programs written in Swift 2.x or 3.x.
-Swift 2.x is no longer actively supported however, and newer rules may not work correctly with Swift 2.x.
-If you find that SwiftFormat breaks your 2.x codebase, the best solution is probably to revert to an earlier SwiftFormat release, or enable only a subset of rules.
+> A. The framework compiles on Swift 3.2 or 4.x and can format programs written in Swift 3.x or 4.x.
+Swift 2.x is no longer actively supported.
+If you all still using Swift 2.x, and find that SwiftFormat breaks your code, the best solution is probably to revert to an earlier SwiftFormat release, or enable only a small subset of rules.

 *Q. I don't like how SwiftFormat formatted my code*